danielnieuwerf/ChessCpp/README.md

 Currently refactoring the project into classes.

-The ChessApp.cpp file is a working game of chess with every rule implemented apart from checkmate and Stalemate.
+The ChessApp.cpp file on it's own is a working game of chess with every rule implemented apart from checkmate and Stalemate.
 These will be implemented as soon as a number of legal moves function is defined.
 Other features such as save game and replay game have also been implemented in the ChessApp.cpp file.